Metro Transit Employer & Commuter Outreach Facts

 Programs provide tax benefits to employers

 In addition to reducing worker stress, some commuting programs provide tax benefits to employers.
 For example, the Metropass program allows employers a tax advantage for the amount they subsidize the cost of employee transit passes, up to $130 per month per employee.
-As of December 2016, 333 employers were enrolled in the program.
+More than 300 employers are enrolled in the program.

 In event of emergencies